fbrausse/smlp/utils/poly/README.md

   -F IFORMAT   determines the format of the EXPR file; can be one of: 'infix',
                'prefix' [infix]
   -h           displays this help message
-  -i SUBDIVS   use interval evaluation (only when CNST is given) with SUBDIVS
+  -i SUBDIVS   use interval evaluation with SUBDIVS subdivisions and fall back
-               subdivision [no]
-  -I EXT-INC   optional external incremental SMT solver [value for -S] -n           dry run, do not solve the problem [no] -O OUT-BNDS  scale output according to min-max output bounds (.csv, only
+               to the critical points solver before solving symbolically [no] -I EXT-INC   optional external incremental SMT solver [value for -S] -n           dry run, do not solve the problem [no] -O OUT-BNDS  scale output according to min-max output bounds (.csv, only